 What is Air Pruning?

 When roots meet open air, the tips die (pruned and dried up) and the root structure is forced to grow more root branches to develop a fibrous mass.
-New roots sprouts from old ones, creating a wider network of roots that have coverage over your entire soil supply in your pot.
+New roots sprout from old ones, creating a wider network of roots that have coverage over your entire soil supply in your pot.
 By developing more roots, your cannabis plants can soak up more water and nutrients to increase yields that result in fatter buds.
 Air pruning is a passive process that simply involves making the open air available for your roots to meet.
 As soon as it does, your roots shrivel up and sprouts new roots without your further intervention.